CscZhang/MNoise_Dataset/readme.md

 **Read this in other languages: [English](README.md), [中文](README_zh.md).**

 ## Constructing the Large Noisy Data Set from Mining Sites
+### From Liaoning University of Engineering and Technology - zxm
 ### Introduction
 Mining sites generate a wealth of data, including noise measurements.
 Constructing a large and diverse dataset for research purposes involves systematic planning, data collection, and organization.
 Below are the steps involved in creating this dataset: